open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

 to the `ActivitySource` used by the library by calling `AddSource` on the `TracerProviderBuilder` being configured.
-The following section is applicable only if you are writing an instrumentation library for something you cannot modify to emit activity/span instances directly directly.
+The following section is applicable only if you are writing an instrumentation library for something you cannot modify to emit activity/span instances directly.

 Writing an instrumentation library typically involves 3 steps.